ricardocsantana/algonauts-2025/README.md

 # [TRIBE: TRImodal Brain Encoder for whole-brain fMRI response prediction](https://www.arxiv.org/abs/2507.22229)

-This repository contains the Brain & AI team's submission for the Algonauts 2025 competition.
-It can be used for training and evaluating encoding models to predict fMRI brain responses to naturalistic video stimuli.
-For more details, please refer to the companion paper [here](https://www.arxiv.org/abs/2507.22229).
+This repository can be used for training and evaluating encoding models to predict fMRI brain responses to naturalistic video stimuli.

 ## Create the environment